Chris Okoh (boxer)

-Chris Okoh (born 8 April 1969) is a former British cruiserweight boxer.
+Chris Okoh (born 8 April 1969) is a British former cruiserweight boxer.

 Biography

 Background

 Okoh was born in Croydon, to Gloria Okoh.
 His father died whilst he was still a child.

 Boxing career

 Okoh's professional boxing record stands at 14 wins, seven by way of knock-out and two losses in 16 bouts.
 He is the former BBBofC Southern Area and Commonwealth title holder at cruiserweight.

 After boxing

 Okoh studied to work with rehabilitating offenders and probation in 2002.
 He is also a trainer at Chadwell St Mary Amateur Boxing Club in Chadwell St Mary, Thurrock, Essex.

+Personal life

+Born in England, Okoh is of Nigerian descent.
+His son Isaac Okoh was also a professional boxer.